Mediotype/CodeStandard/README.md

 When it's done, you can use _Validate_ button to check if everything is configured correctly.

-Close all configuration windows.
+Close configuration window, and in the main PHPStorm configuration window navigate to:

+* Preferences > Editor > Inspections

+Locate PHP Code Sniffer in the inspections list, change _Coding Standard_ to _Custom_ and open selector.
+In the new window click on file system icon and browse ruleset.xml from the CodingStandard repository.
+Finally, it can look as follows:

+    /Volumes/Sites/CodeStandard/src/Rules/Structure/PHP/ruleset.xml

-Custom ruleset should now be used by both background and manual inspection.
+Close configuration window, now custom ruleset should now be used by both background and manual inspection.

 # PHPStorm Code Style Scheme